isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Physical Education.md

 #### Learning outcomes and objectives

-To enable Pasirians to demonstrate individually and with others the physical skills, practices and values to enjoy a lifetime of active and healthy living.
+To enable Pasirians' to demonstrate individually and with others the physical skills, practices and values to enjoy a lifetime of active and healthy living.

 ### Programme Highlights

-Termly Physical Activities Games Modules
+* Termly Physical Activities Games Modules
-Physical, Health and Fitness
+* Physical, Health and Fitness
-Outdoor Education
+* Outdoor Education
-Secondary 1 Outdoor Adventure Learning Camp
+* Secondary 1 Outdoor Adventure Learning Camp
-Secondary 3 MOE-OBS Camp
+* Secondary 3 MOE-OBS Camp
-Level Camps
+* Level Camps
-Annual Cross-Country Meet
+* Annual Cross-Country Meet
-Inter-Class Games
+* Inter-Class Games
-Learn To Play Games Enrichment Modules
+* Learn To Play Games Enrichment Modules

 ### People